 Crops and infrastructure destroyed entirely.

 Initiated by Dietmar Schönherr and “Casa de los Tres Mundos”, a new village for 1,300 people, 1,000 of them children, emerged at the highest and thus safest spot between the rivers Malacatoya and Tipitapa.
-Right from the beginning, the affected population was part of the planning process as well as the execution.
-125 houses were built and a health centre for the entire region with more than 30,000 people.
-Additionally, schools, kindergartens, a community centre, a youth centre, a women´s centre and an emergency centre were established.
+Right from the beginning, the affected population was part of the planning process and the implementation.
+125 houses were built, and a health centre was constructed for the entire region with more than 30,000 people.
+Additionally, schools, kindergartens, a community centre, a youth centre, a woman’s centre, and an emergency centre were established.

 Not only a lack of know-how, but also the remote location and constant bad weather make it difficult for the people to make a living on a consistent basis.
-A lot of them work as seasonal farmers on the plantations of large land owners with uncertain working conditions.
-The central points of development in the village lie in the creation of jobs and cultural and educational offers.
-By now there is a lot of positive development and the village population isn´t discouraged.
+A lot of them work as seasonal farmers on the plantations of large land owners under unsafe working conditions.
+The central points of development in the village lie in the creation of jobs and access to culture and education.
+We can now record a positive development, and the village population isn’t discouraged.

 This project as well as “Nuevas Visiones” was supported by Wolfram Frommlet.

-Mozambique was a Portugese colony for 500 years.
+Mozambique was a Portuguese colony for 500 years.
 It took 10 years to rid the country of its colonial oppressor.
 Another 16 years were taken up by the civil war.
-One million people died in the war and its aftermath, which made development nearly impossible.
+One million people died in the war and its aftermath; which made development nearly impossible.
 In 1992, the two fighting parties FRELIMO and RENAMO made peace.
-Mozambique doesn´t only have developmental, structural adjustment problems and issues in the educational system.
+Mozambique doesn’t only have developmental, structural adjustment problems, and issues in the educational system.
 It also struggles in the aftermath of the war.
 A war which was so brutal because the East-West conflict was carried out in this territory.
 More than 300,000 children became orphans.
 Nearly one third of the population had to flee.
 In the early 90s, an entire generation of traumatised teenagers was living in Mozambique.

 “Medico international” supported a project dedicated to rehabilitating former child soldiers.
 With the help of families and village communities, the project took care of 150 teenagers who were abused as child soldiers.
-It wasn´t only concerned with psychotherapeutic care, but also aimed at reintigrating the teenagers socially, as well as economically with the help of an ambitious agricultural programme.
+It didn’t only offer psychotherapeutic care, but it also aimed at reintegrating the teenagers socially and economically with the help of an ambitious agricultural programme.